goveo/google-maps-places/README.md

-# example for place google place search in vue
+# example for google places search in vue